Logical Reasoning with Relation Network for Inductive Knowledge Graph Completion: Introduction

-Recently, there has been increasing interest on KGC under inductive setting~\cite{wang2019logic,wang2021relational}, where KGC models are used to infer the relations for newly-coming entities that have never appeared in the training set.
+Recently, there has been increasing interest in KGC under inductive setting~\cite{wang2019logic,galkin2021nodepiece,wang2021relational}, where KGC models are used to infer the relations for newly-coming entities that have never appeared in the training set.
 The inductive KGC is more reflective of real-world scenarios, as KGs always keep introducing new information, such as new users and products in e-commerce KGs and new molecules in biomedical KGs.
 Some efforts have been made to obtain the inductive embeddings for new entities using external resources, such as entity attributes~\cite{hao2020inductive,qin2020generative}, textual descriptions~\cite{shi2018open,tang2019knowledge} and ontological schema~\cite{geng2021ontozsl}.
-But these supplemental sources are often prohibitive to acquire, impeding their success in practice.
+However, these supplemental sources are often prohibitive to acquire, impeding their success in practice.
 An alternative solution is to induce entity-independent rules from the KG in either statistical~\cite{galarraga2013amie,meilicke2018fine} or differentiable manners~\cite{yang2014embedding,yang2017differentiable,sadeghian2019drum}.
-It regards inductive KGC as a rule mining problem, i.e. predicting the relationship $r$ for any entity pair $(h, t)$ based on predefined or adaptively learned rules.
-However, these methods often suffer from scalability issue and lack the capability of learning expressive representations for real-world datasets since different KGs have distinct rules with domain knowledge involved.
+It regards inductive KG completion as a rule mining problem, i.e. predicting the relationship $r$ for any entity pair $(h, t)$ based on predefined or adaptively learned rules.
+However, these methods often suffer from scalability and generalizability issues since different KGs have distinct rules with domain knowledge involved.